Best Rain Gauges of 2023

 Rain gauges allow people to measure rain without having to go outside.
-Knowing how much rainfall the region gets every day, week, month, or season lets you know whether to water your garden or prepare for bad weather.
+Knowing how much rainfall you’re getting every day, week, month, or season lets you know whether to water your garden or prepare for bad weather.
 Finding the correct gauge for your needs may seem daunting at first.

 We’ve selected eight different gauges.
 Our first four recommendations offer the most accurate precipitation measurements.
 If you’re looking for a rain gauge at a more affordable price, the last four are some of the best-reviewed by owners on Amazon.
 They might not have the precise readings of the more expensive models, but they still work well for general applications.